aspose-slides/Aspose.Slides-API-References/content/python-net/english/aspose.slides/layoutplaceholdermanager/add_picture_placeholder/_index.md

 | width | **float** | The width of the new placeholder shape. |
 | height | **float** | The height of the new placeholder shape. |

-### Examples

-The following example shows how to add the Picture placeholder shape to the layout slide.

 ### See Also